APL Rule Book 2026 | Australian Powerlifting League

 • Wraps of single-ply commercially woven elastic that is covered with polyester, cotton or combinations of both materials are permitted.

 • Wrist wraps may not exceed 1m in length and 8cm in width.
 Any sleeves, and Velcro patches/tabs or other material for securing, must be incorporated within the 1m length.
 A loop may be attached as an aid to securing the wrap.
+The loop is not considered to be a part of the wrist wrap and may be left around the thumb while lifting.

 • A wrist wrap shall not extend beyond 10cm above and 2cm below the centre of the wrist joint and shall not exceed a covering width of 12cm when worn.
 No portion of the wrap may be in contact with the bar (except for the thumb loop).